The Mountain's Summit Register Found!

 Pengra Pass lies just to the north of Diamond Peak

-We left the trail in mid-afternoon.
+We left the trail around the east flank of Diamond Peak in mid-afternoon.
 It was becoming pointless anyway, since the late May snowpack was so extensive by the time we reached 6,000 ft. that following the trail was nearly impossible.
 We struck off straight uphill through the dense fir forests in the soft snow, sinking at times nearly to our crotches.
 But by nightfall we'd made it to 7,200 on the SE flank, the trees were mostly below us, and there was a great sense of open space all around us.
 That night it rained, then froze, and we weren't all that comfortable under our plastic tarp suspended between two big Mountain Hemlocks.
 Dawn came very early, so close to Summer Solstice, and the Sun's very first rays began to warm our camp while the entire lower world was still in chilly shadow.
 We climbed into the brilliance of fresh snow upon the treeless upper mountain.
 We amazed ourselves by setting off two small avalanches as we ascended the SE Bowl.
 By 8 a.m. we scrambled onto the summit ridge, eased past a big, dark gendarme (see link to pic), and strode onto the broad expanse of the extinct volacano's 8,744 ft. summit.

 Summit Registers, aka "Summit boxes"